DavidDuwaer/globol/README.md

  </a>
  </p>

 * Dates, times, time zones, durations, week days...
-Ideas taken from the amazing java.time library.
+* Based on ideas taken from the amazing Java `java.time` library.
 * **No more comparing apples and oranges** when it comes to dates.
 You want to express a moment in time, a date on the calendar, a time on the clock?
 With or without a timezone, or maybe a zone offset?
 No longer are these concepts all thrown into one object, or worse, no object at all.
 * **Immutable**
 * **Fluent**.
 No more searching the web for which functions suit your needs, but intuitive use with auto-complete and in-place method/class/function documentation